Climate of Pakistan: Climate geography

-Pakistan has four seasons: a cool and cold winter from December through February; a pleasant spring from March through May; the summer rainy season, or southwest monsoon period, from June through September; and dry autumn period of October and November.
+Pakistan has four seasons: a cool and cold winter from December through February; a pleasant spring from March through May; the summer rainy season, or southwest monsoon period, from June through September; and dry autumn period in October and November.
 The onset and duration of these seasons vary greatly according to location.

 The climate in the capital city of Islamabad varies from an average daily low of 2 °C in January to an average daily high of 38 °C in June.
 Half of the annual rainfall occurs in July and August, averaging about 255 millimeters in each of those two months.
 The remainder of the year has significantly less rain, amounting to about fifty millimeters per month.
 Hailstorms are common in the spring.

-Pakistan's largest city, Karachi, which is also the country's industrial center, is more humid than Islamabad but gets less rain, but still possesses a tropical climate.
-Only July, August and September average more than 75 millimeters of rain in the Karachi area; the remaining months are rather dry.
-The temperature is also more uniform in Karachi than in Islamabad, due to its tropical climate, ranging from an average daily low of 13 °C during winter evenings to an average daily high of 34 °C on summer days.
-Although the summer temperatures do not get as high as those in Punjab, the high humidity causes the residents a great deal of discomfort.
+Pakistan's largest city, Karachi, which is also the country's industrial center, is more humid than Islamabad but receives less rain, but still possessing a tropical climate.
+Only July, August, and September average more than 75 millimeters of rain in the Karachi area; the remaining months are rather dry.
+The temperature is also more uniform in Karachi than in Islamabad due to its tropical climate, ranging from an average daily low of 13 °C during winter evenings to an average daily high of 34 °C on summer days.
+Although the summer temperatures do not reach as high as those in Punjab, the high humidity causes the residents a great deal of discomfort.
 In Islamabad, there are cold winds from the north of Pakistan.

-A high of 53.7 °C (128.66 °F) was recorded in Turbat, Balochistan on 28 May 2017.
+A high of 53.7 °C (128.66 °F) was recorded in Turbat, Balochistan, on 28 May 2017.
 It was not only the hottest temperature ever recorded in Pakistan but also the second verified hottest temperature ever recorded in Asia as of 2019 and the fourth highest temperature ever recorded on earth.
 The highest rainfall of 620 mm was recorded in Islamabad during 24 hours on 24 July 2001.
 The record-breaking rain fell in just 10 hours.
 It was the heaviest rainfall in Islamabad in the previous 100 years.

 Tropical cyclones and tornadoes

-Each year before the onset of monsoon that is 15 April to 15 July and also after its withdrawal that is 15 September to 15 December, there is always a distinct possibility of the cyclonic storm to develop in the north Arabian Sea.
-Cyclones form in the Arabian sea often results in strong winds and heavy rainfall in Pakistan's coastal areas.
-However tornadoes mostly occur during spring season that is March and April usually when a Western Disturbance starts effecting the northern parts of the country.
-It is also speculated that cycles of tornado years may be correlated to the periods of reduced tropical cyclone activity.
-They have also reported two tornadoes over Peshawar (Pakistan), one near Ludhiana (Punjab) on 10 March 1975 and one over Delhi on 17 March 1978.
+Each year, before the onset of monsoon, that is 15 April to 15 July, and also after its withdrawal, that is 15 September to 15 December, there is always a distinct possibility of the cyclonic storm to developing in the north Arabian Sea.
+Cyclones form in the Arabian sea often result in strong winds and heavy rainfall in Pakistan's coastal areas.
+However tornadoes mostly occur during the spring season that is March and April usually when a Western Disturbance starts affecting the northern parts of the country.
+It is also speculated that cycles of tornado years may be correlated with the periods of reduced tropical cyclone activity.
+They have also reported two tornadoes over Peshawar (Pakistan), one near Ludhiana (Punjab) on 10 March 1975, and one over Delhi on 17 March 1978.
 A tornado is also reported to have hit Chak Misran village close to Sargodha in Pakistan on 28 March, 2001 (Khan, 2010; Faisal and Jameel, 2010).